 How to make a story map

-You have a story to tell about your landscape ⎻ a collection of words, pictures, videos, or sound files that you want to associate with specific places.
+You have a story to tell about your landscape ⎻ a collection of words, pictures, videos, or audio files that you want to associate with specific places.
 Terraso’s story maps feature can help.

-• Gather your story materials.
-This can be the most difficult part of the process.
+1. Gather your story materials.
 Gather a collection of written, video, image, or audio assets that you will use to tell your story.
 If you want inspiration, take a look at the 1000L Practical Guide on Landscape Narratives.

-• Go to the story mapping tool.
-Go to the Tools menu and select the story mapping feature.
+2. Go to the story mapping tool.
+Go to Tools and select Story Maps.

-• Start your story map.
-On the story mapping screen, select “Create Story Map”.
+3. Start your story map.
+Select “Create Story Map”.

-• Set the story title.
+4. Set the story title.
 The first screen will allow you to name your story map, and to provide a subtitle.
-Try to think of something short and unique (maximum of 128 characters).
+Try to think of something descriptive and short (there’s a maximum of 128 characters).

-Once you have finished finding the location, select “save map view” to record this location.
+5. Once you have found the location, select “save map”

 • A title: the name of a small story